urwid/urwid/docs/manual/widgets.rst

 Overlay Widgets
 ---------------

-The :class:`Overlay` widget is a box widget that contains two other box widgets.
-The bottom widget is rendered the full size of the Overlay widget and the top widget is placed on top, obscuring an area of the bottom widget.
+The :class:`Overlay` widget is a box/flow/fixed widget that contains two other widgets.
+The bottom widget is BOX rendered the full size of the Overlay widget and the top widget is placed on top, obscuring an area of the bottom widget.
+Widget sizing depends on the top widget sizing and sizing options.
 This widget can be used to create effects such as overlapping "windows" or pop-up menus.

 The Overlay widget always treats the top widget as the one in focus.
 All keyboard input will be passed to the top widget.

-If you want to use a flow widget for the top widget, first wrap the flow widget with a :class:`Filler` widget.
+If you want to use a flow widget for the bottom widget, first wrap the flow widget with a :class:`Filler` widget.

 .. _listbox-contents: